IgniteUI/igniteui-docfx/en/components/map_geographic_scatter_density_series.md

 ### Data Requirements

-Similar to other types of scatter series in the map control, the `GeographicHighDensityScatterSeries` series has the `ItemsSource` property for data binding.
-This property can be bound to objects implementing an IEnumerable interface.
-In addition, each item in the items source must have two data columns that store geographic longitude and latitude coordinates and uses the `LongitudeMemberPath` and `LatitudeMemberPath` properties to map these data columns.
+Similar to other types of scatter series in the map control, the `GeographicHighDensityScatterSeries` series has the `ItemsSource` property which can be bound to an array of objects.
+In addition, each data item in the items source must have two data columns that store geographic longitude and latitude coordinates and uses the `LongitudeMemberPath` and `LatitudeMemberPath` properties to map these data columns.

 #### Data Binding